sijojosem2/session_estimate/README.md

 ### ETL Setup

-  The ETL code may seem a little bit of an overkill, but this is a pipeline format that I have used a list of actions are performed sequentially, I have used this in other repos as a quick and easy way to get data from multiple sources like S3,API,fixed/variable length csv into tables.
+  The ETL code may seem a bit of an overkill, but this is a pipeline format that I have used a list of actions are performed sequentially, I have used this in other repos as a quick and easy way to get data from multiple sources like S3,API,fixed/variable length csv into tables.

   The main set of actions are prescribed in the [pipeline](https://github.com/sijojosem2/session_estimate/blob/main/pipeline.py) file.
 The first action in the sequence:
   ```python